 “A tragedy had become the site of profit-making”

 It is still unclear what started the Grenfell Tower fire.
-The London Fire Brigade (LFB) says it is too early to identify the proximate cause of the fire at Grenfell Tower – it could have been anything from a fault in the building’s gas or electrics, to a forgotten cigarette or an untended oven.
+The London Fire Brigade (LFB) says it is too early to identify the proximate cause – it could have been anything from a fault in the building’s gas or electrics, to a forgotten cigarette or an untended oven.
 Nobody knows what happened, but everybody knows what happened.
 There are a whole host of remote causes apparent to anybody who watched the fire unfold.

 Where a profit can be made, social tenants have been decanted.
 Where they have proved intransigent, carefully managed decline has been used to force them out.
 Councils have failed to properly maintain residential properties for decades, while ignoring the outcry from residents.
 Councillors have become increasingly unaccountable to their constituents, spending more time reflecting on the needs of property developers than the needs of the people who they represent.
 Nationally, government has failed to heed the warnings of previous disasters, either refusing to pursue necessary reforms, or actively lobbying against them in the name of profitability.